Pittsworth, Queensland: Attractions

 An important attraction in the town is the Pittsworth & District Historical Society Folk Museum.
 This interesting and well-presented complex is on the outskirts of town.
 The Pittsworth Museum combines a fine collection of old buildings – the former Pittsworth Post Office, the telephone exchange, the post masters residence, the former one teacher school, a fully furnished cottage (circa 1900) and a blacksmith shop – with some historical memorabilia.
 Items include a chantilly lace wrap which once belonged to Florence Nightingale, a love letter written by Governor Bligh's mother, and an outdoor display of carts and farm equipment.
 The museum is also home to a display of memorabilia boasting the feats of Arthur Postle, known as the "Crimson Flash", Australia and the world's one time fastest athlete.
 In 1906, Postle was proclaimed 'the champion of the world' when he won the 220 yards World Championship Cup.

-In the main street the ANZ Bank (1905) and adjacent buildings are of interest.

 Events

 The annual Pittsworth Sprints is two days of car sprints against the clock on a set course around the Pittsworth Industrial Estate.
-The event attracts racers from all around Australia.

 The Pittsworth Show is held every year in March and has been an important regional event for more than 100 years.

 Pittsworth parkrun is a weekly, free, timed, 5 kilometre run held at 7am every Saturday at the Pittsworth show grounds on Railway Street.

 Media

 Pittsworth FM 87.6 was launched in 2008 to serve the local Pittsworth area.
 It is a narrowcast station with an easy listening and country music format.
 It was previously known as Double 8FM in 2007.

-The Pittsworth Sentinel is Pittsworth's weekly newspaper, published and released every Thursday.
+The Pittsworth Sentinel is Pittsworth's weekly newspaper.